OWASP/www-event-2023-Global-AppSec-Dublin/pages/exhibitor-details.md

 + Details coming soon!

 **A/V**
-+ Details coming soon!
++ All A/V rentals can be placed directly thru [TotalExpo Ltd.](https://eventorders.com/product-category/global-appsec-dublin-2023/)

 **Electricity**
-+ Electricity orders may be placed by sending an email to TotalExpo Ltd. at info@totalexpo.ie.
++ You can purchase electrictiy directly thru [TotalExpo Ltd.](https://eventorders.com/product-category/global-appsec-dublin-2023/)

 **Wi-Fi**
 + Shared conference Wi-Fi will be available.
 Please ask for the network and password at the Registration desk.
 Additionally, the network and password will be included in your on-site packets that your team will find on their expo tables when they arrive.